The Short Version

 Part 7: Regulatory Landscape (April 2026)

 • CFTC (US): active DCM licensing via QCEX.
-Federal court ruled the Commodity Exchange Act preempts state gambling laws for sports event contracts.
+A federal court ruled the Commodity Exchange Act overrides state gambling laws for sports event contracts.
 State-level pushback continues in NV, NY, NJ, CT.

-• MiCA (EU): Markets in Crypto-Assets regulation now in force.
-Prediction markets aren't explicitly covered but USDC issuance and wallet custody are.
+• MiCA (EU): the Markets in Crypto-Assets rules are now in force.
+Prediction markets aren't explicitly covered, but USDC issuance and wallet custody are.
 Expect phased compliance tightening through 2026-2027.

-• ANJ (France): active blocking of Polymarket.
-No realistic lawful access path for French residents.
+• ANJ (France): actively blocks Polymarket.
+There's no realistic lawful access path for French residents.

-• UK (FCA / Gambling Commission): no specific prediction market rulebook.
-The Gambling Act 2005 could plausibly apply; no enforcement actions against retail users to date.
+• UK (FCA / Gambling Commission): no specific prediction-market rulebook.
+The Gambling Act 2005 could plausibly apply; there have been no enforcement actions against retail users so far.

-• Singapore (MAS): clear crypto framework; prediction markets a gray area.
+• Singapore (MAS): a clear crypto framework; prediction markets are a gray area.

-• UAE (VARA / ADGM): arguably the most prediction-market-friendly crypto regime globally in 2026.
+• UAE (VARA / ADGM): arguably the most prediction-market-friendly crypto regime in the world in 2026.

 Part 8: Practical Setup Checklist